shubhamnavale08/shubhamnavale08/README.md

-# Hi there, I'm Shubham! 👋
+# Hi there, I'm Shubham Navale! 👋

 Welcome to my GitHub profile!
 I'm passionate about leveraging data analytics to empower businesses to make informed decisions and drive growth.
 With a strong foundation in tools like Excel, PowerBI, SQL,Tableau and Python, I aim to combine technical expertise with business acumen to deliver impactful solutions.